 The truth about sexual violence

 Historically, surveying and studying violence has been a challenge.
-Researchers spend a lot of time trying to estimate the number everyone wants to know: exactly how many people are affected?
+Researchers spend a lot of time estimating the number everyone wants to know: how many people are affected?

-Still, isn’t just one person being subjected to physical or sexual violence one too many?
+Still, isn’t it too many if just one person experiences physical or sexual violence?
 And if that number is much higher, and the research suggests this is the case, then this warrants a larger conversation about gender-based violence and its real-life effects.
 That is why this new survey is both surprising and helpful.
-It concludes that more women are affected than previously believed.
+It concludes that more women experience the effects than previously believed.

 Ultimately, 22,419 women in the UK responded to the online survey about their experiences of violence.
-A common criticism of survey data is that a person can say whatever they want to say on a survey, and it is possible that people who have been affected by violence were more motivated to participate, potentially skewing results to overestimate prevalence.
+A common criticism of survey data is that participants can say whatever they want.
+There’s a possibility that those affected by violence were more motivated to participate.
+This potential bias could lead to overestimating prevalence.
 These are valid points; however, such a large and diverse sample size can help balance out some of those concerns.

-Previous numbers of violence prevalence, such as the 1 in 5, are plagued in other ways.
+Previous prevalence figures for violence, like the 1 in 5, suffer from other issues.
 This number is a projection based on police reports, and we know that sexual violence is a notoriously underreported crime.
 According to the US Department of Justice, out of 1,000 incidents of sexual assault, only 310 are reported to the police.Department of Justice, Office of Justice Programs, Bureau of Justice Statistics, National Crime Victimization Survey, 2015-2019 (2020).
 Retrieved from https://www.rainn.org/statistics/criminal-justice-system.Copy Even from the VictimFocus survey, 91% of respondents who were over 18 at the time of an incident of sexual violence said they did not report the offense to the police.

-The point being, putting a number on how many people have been abused or experienced violence is incredibly difficult.
+The difficulty lies in quantifying how many people have experienced abuse or violence.
 What we can say for sure is that sexual violence affects more people than it should.
 This leads us to wonder, why?

 Sexual entitlement and assault